-A popular "proof" I have seen in forums is the notion that 1/3 is 0.333... and 1/3 x 3 equals 1, so 0.333... x 3 must equal 1.
+A popular "proof" used in forums is the notion that 1/3 is 0.333... and 1/3 x 3 equals 1, so 0.333... x 3 must equal 1.
 But 0.333... x 3 also equals 0.999..., so 0.999... must equal 1.
 Sounds logical enough, but is it really?
-0.333... only equals 1/3 because within the limits of the real numbering system it is defined that way.
-But if we weren't confined to the limits imposed by the real numbering system we could say the 0.333... is not quite 1/3 in exactly the same way that 0.999... is not quite 1.
+0.333... only equals 1/3 because the real numbering system, with it’s imperfect handling of infinites, defines it that way.
+We could just as easily say that like 0.999… will never reach 1, 0.333... will never reach 1/3.

 Dr. Math's math forum gives more proofs, but once again the proofs are derived using the numbering system that sparked the argument in the first place.
 The real number system is derived for use in real world applications.
 In any practical application this limitation in handling of infinites has zero consequences, so 0.333... can be used for 1/3 just as 0.999... can be used for 1.

 Once people become indoctrinated with the real number system, 0.9 recurring = 1 becomes the only possibility, and "opponents simply don't understand mathematics".
 In any practical application 0.9 recurring and 1 can be interchanged.
 So the real number system uses the notion that any convergent series taken to infinity should be taken to eventually reach the number it converges towards.
 But then you could also argue that 0.9999 (to one hundred places) is adequate for all practical purposes, so why not say that this also equals 1?
 If we were to limit our number system to 100 decimal places it would.

 In all practical purposes and within the limits of the real numbering system, can 0.9 recurring and 1 be interchanged?
 Yes.